 “Hi!
 Hello!
 Hullo!
 Guten Tag…” the guard calls out, running after us.
 Trying every variation he can think of.
 I curse that we’ve been caught and will have to pay.
 But R. answers back in Greek.

 “Oh, you’re Greek,” he stops short.
 “Then you must enter here for free.
 It is a very important place for us…” He waves us in with a flourish.
-Eyeing me suspiciously at my badly pronounced “efharisto” thanking as I pass.
+Eyeing me suspiciously at my British vowels pronounced “efharisto” thanking as I pass.

 Arkadi Monastery has a terrible and sad history.